Alan Murphy: Death

-During 1989, Murphy played at the British Music Fair, but it was evident from his appearance that he was not well.
-With Level 42, he performed "Heaven in My Hands" and "Lessons in Love" at The Prince's Trust Rock Gala, a charity event held at the NEC in Birmingham on 19 July 1989.
+During 1989, Murphy played at the British Music Fair.
+He performed "Heaven in My Hands" and "Lessons in Love" at the Prince's Trust Rock Gala, a charity event held at the NEC in Birmingham on 19 July 1989.
 On 19 October 1989, weakened by the AIDS virus, Murphy died of pneumonia in Westminster Hospital, near his old school at the age of 35.
 He had kept the facts of his illness a secret even from his colleagues and fellow band members; according to Level 42 bassist Mark King, the band knew that Murphy was gay and his death was a 'dreadful loss'.

 Legacy

 In the music video for Kate Bush's version of "Rocket Man", released as part of the 1991 tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin, she performs with her band but there is an empty chair, a guitar and a candle where Murphy would have been, and cross-faded footage of him playing in the closing choruses.
 'This is one of the last tracks that he did with us,' Bush told BBC Radio 1, 'and it's particularly nice for me to feel that it's not only keeping him alive, but I know he would be really thrilled to know that [the single] was doing so well.
 And it's nice for all of us that loved Al to know that he can be a part of this now.'

 Bush's song "Moments of Pleasure" referenced Murphy and several other people dear to her who had died.

-Level 42 referred to Murphy on the B-side to their 1994 single "Love in a Peaceful World", on the song "Heart on the Line"; 'So ring a bell for brother Al, he never did no wrong.
-The only thing he did was lay his heart out on the line.'